eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPRC_15<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-The contents of a registration certificate issued to a PID Provider, a QEAA Provider, a PuB-EAA Provider, or a non-qualified EAA Provider SHALL contain the type(s) of attestation that this entity intends to issue to Wallet Units.
+The contents of a registration certificate issued to a PID Provider, a QEAA Provider, a PuB-EAA Provider, or a non-qualified EAA Provider SHALL contain the type(s) of attestation that the applicable Service of this entity intends to issue to Wallet Units.

 </div>
 </div>